Skip to main content

 Digital Worker Adverse Impact Level Low

 This digital worker impact level is Low.
-Its effect of an error or accident is minimal, resulting in negligible impacts.
-Low does not require a unique identity for a digital worker.
+The effect of an error or accident is minimal, resulting in negligible impacts.
+Thus, the digital worker does not require a unique identity.
 The impact level is documented and a reminder is set to reassess the impact level with any code change.

 Footnotes